sophia172/eteePose/Data Management Guideline.md

 ## **Data Management Guideline for Machine Learning Project**

 ### **1. Overview**
-This document outlines the data management practices for the machine learning project, focusing on data storage, organisation, and access.
+This document outlines the data management practices for machine learning projects, focusing on data storage, organisation, and access.
 The primary storage options are:
-1. **Google Drive** for collaboration and smaller datasets.
+1. **Google Drive** for collaboration and smaller datasets (current stage).
 2. **Google Cloud Storage** for large datasets and more secure, scalable storage.

 The data will be categorised into two types:
 - **Raw Data**: The original, unprocessed datasets.
 - **Processed Data**: Datasets that have been cleaned, transformed, and prepared for model training.
+- **Published Data**: Datasets that have been cleaned and used in the paper submission.

 ### **2. Data Storage Locations**